AEADataEditor/replication-template-development/REPLICATION.md

 The full list of data files is listed in the Appendix.

 > INSTRUCTIONS: Please verify that the list in the appendix was created and is complete.
 If not, create the list by hand (instructions in the appendix)

+### PII Checks

+{{ pii-summary.md }}

+> [NOTE] As a reminder, no data with PII should be published in the main replication package.
+If you have PII in your dataset, and are allowed to publish it with restrictions, please contact us for the best solution, but do not include it in the main replication package.

+We recommend using the J-PAL maintained [PII-Scan for R](https://github.com/J-PAL/PII-Scan) or [PII-Scan for Stata](https://github.com/J-PAL/stata_PII_scan) to get an idea of potential PII in your dataset.

+> ⚠️ 📢 You remain ultimately responsible for ensuring that no PII is included in the published replication package.

 ## Computing Environment of the Replicator